-Our company has appointed three outside directors.
-They are university professors and lawyers who have specialized knowledge and abundant experience.
+The Company has appointed three independent outside directors: a lawyer, an academic and a business executive.
 Based on their knowledge and experience, these independent directors provide opinions and advice on our management policies and business plans from their independent standpoints.
 They also monitor business execution by our directors and conflicts of interest between our company and directors or controlling shareholders.
 From their fair and neutral positions, they pay attention to stakeholders' opinions.
 We established a fair and highly transparent discretionary Remuneration and Nomination Advisory Committee in July 2016, and the majority of the members are independent outside directors, as an advisory body of our board in order to obtain opinions from independent outside directors on important matters such as remuneration and nomination of officers.
 Three of the independent directors are also members of the committee and provide their opinions on remuneration, appointment and dismissal of directors and monitor business management.
+In addition, the "Outside Officers Seminar," which was launched in November 2020 and in which only outside directors and outside A & S Board Members participate, provides an opportunity to receive presentations on business visions and the status of management issues from corporate officers and executives.
+It is an opportunity for outside directors and outside A & S Board Members to learn directly about the state of business operations and management issues.
+The Seminar also provides an opportunity for a detailed exchange of views, from a social perspective and in terms of comparison to other companies, with corporate officers and executives.
+We believe that this will enable the independent outside directors to make specific proposals on management policies and management improvements at board meetings.